eternalgarden/rzeka/README.md

 rzeka ("_river_" in Polish) is a single-threaded event bus built on Rx.NET.
 Components publish typed events into the river and react to events flowing through it, without holding references to each other.

 What makes rzeka different from a typical event bus or pub/sub library is **causality tracking**: every event automatically carries a record of the events that caused it.
-You can ask any event "_what triggered you?_" and get the full chain back.
+You can ask any event "_what caused you?_" and get the full chain back.
 Combined with Eris, rzeka's built-in debugger, this means you can step through the entire causal history of anything that happens in your system - live, in a browser, while the game runs.

 rzeka is single-threaded by design.
 This is the constraint that makes everything else possible: it guarantees that circumstance tracking, mana transitions, and spell lifecycle are always consistent.
 Async operations are handled within defined boundaries - see [Async Operations](addlink).

 **Status**: rzeka was originally built for [sanctuary](https://github.com/eternalgarden/sanctuary), a 3D journaling application shipped on Unity.
 It is currently being refactored alongside sanctuary's port to Godot. **The core API is stable**.
 The Godot integration and Eris UI are actively evolving.

-## Grimoire
+## 🕯️ Grimoire

 rzeka uses river, textile and magic vocabulary throughout:
 - events are **Matter**